 Makes 4 Servings

 Prepare low-fat hummus recipe or use low-fat hummus of choice.
-If making your own, place cooked chickpeas (if canned, drain and rinse) in a food processor or blender with 2 tablespoons (30 milliliters) fresh lemon juice, tahini, garlic (1/8 teaspoon/0.6 milliliter garlic powder can be used instead of 1 clove fresh), and black pepper (for roasted red pepper version, add 1/2 cup (78 grams) or half of a water-soaked red pepper and cumin).
+If making your own, place cooked chickpeas (if canned, drain and rinse), in a food processor or blender with fresh lemon juice, tahini, garlic, and black pepper (for roasted red pepper version, add water-soaked red pepper and cumin).
 If more liquid is needed, add more lemon juice or water.
 Garlic, cumin, and black pepper can be adjusted for personal taste preferences.

-Spread tortilla or chapati with 2-3 tablespoons of hummus and place in a large nonstick skillet over medium heat.
+Spread tortilla or chapati with 2-3 tbsp (30-45 mL) of hummus and place in a large nonstick skillet over medium heat.

 Sprinkle with onions, tomatoes, and salsa.

-Top with a second tortilla (or chapati) and cook until bottom tortilla is warm and soft, 2-3 minutes.
+Top with a second tortilla and cook until bottom tortilla is warm and soft, 2-3 minutes.

 Turn and cook second side for another minute.